lukem/home-manual/README.md

 See the [template/SUMMARY.md](template/SUMMARY.md) file.

-This is a template based on my current practice (as at Feburary 2026).
+This is a template based on my current practice (as of April 2026).
 The manual is a **git** repository containing a tree of directories in (GitHub compatible) Markdown format, including the link and anchor slug format.